TypeCellOS/TypeCell/packages/editor/public/_docs/Live coding tutorial.md

-# Introduction to TypeCell
+# TypeCell Live Coding tutorial

-Welcome to TypeCell.
-A TypeCell document is a live, interactive programming environment for Javascript / Typescript running in your browser.
+TypeCell documents contain a live, interactive programming environment for Javascript / Typescript running in your browser.

-In this introduction, we will go through the basics of using TypeCell.
+In this introduction, we will go through the basics of coding in TypeCell.

+__This document is completely editable.
+Follow the steps below!__

 ## Cats